aatrisgn/TGC.Framework/src/AzureTableStorage/TGC.AzureTableStorage/README.md

 Patch notes ordered by newest change

+### 0.5.1
+Added integration test and fixed issue where missing attribute on entities results in bad error not clearly describing the root issue.
+Also, cleaned up some code.

+### 0.5.0
+Added new methods on interfaces for querying data.
+GetAllAsync and SingleAsync.

 ### 0.3.1
 Changed provision of TableClient to factory pattern and upgraded unit tests to .Net 8 due to .Net version mismatch.